 Roseanne, one of the most popular sitcoms of the 1990s, is coming back.
-Following the success of Netflix’s Fuller House and the return of NBC’s Will & Grace, the classic series created by Roseanne Barr will soon be headed back to ABC.
+Following the success of Netflix’s Fuller House and the return of NBC’s Will & Grace, the classic series created by Roseanne Barr is about to return to ABC.

 It will consist of nine episodes

 Every season of Roseanne‘s original run consisted of between 23 and 25 episodes, but the new season will only be nine episodes long.
-It was originally eight episodes, but ABC ordered an additional one earlier this year.
+It was originally going to be eight episodes, but ABC later ordered an additional one.

 It’s not unusual for sitcoms these days to be shorter than they used to be.
 The first two seasons of Fuller House, after all, were only 13 episodes.
 The new season of Will & Grace is also only 16 episodes, with the network having increased its length from 10.